Monkeystation/photanol-com/src/pages/index.md

         We kijken uit naar je reactie!
-      description_short: >-
-        Wij zoeken een Laboratorium assistent voor ons onderzoekslaboratorium in Amsterdam.

-        We are looking for a Lab assistant to work in our research laboratory in Amsterdam.
+      description_short: "Wij zoeken een Laboratorium assistent voor ons onderzoekslaboratorium in Amsterdam/ We are looking for a Lab assistant to work in our research laboratory in Amsterdam. "
 partners:
   pretitle: OUR PARTNERS
   title: The future needs like-minds.